deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

   that any receiver can tap to start a chat with you;

 - joining a group chat and then messaging one of its members.

+These three methods result in "guaranteed end-to-end encryption" which is safe against compromised servers or networks.

 ## New: Introduce a contact by attaching a "VCard"